Stencyl/stencylpedia/chapter-4/regions.md

 We want the game to **detect** that the hero walked on top of the door.
 When this happens, we want to **transition to the house scene**.

 Regions do exactly what we want.
-Here’s how we'd do this (going with our example scenario).
+Here's how we'd do this (going with our example scenario).

 1. Inside the **Scene Designer**, place a Region.<br/><br/>![](http://static.stencyl.com/pedia2/ch4/regions/image06.png)<br/>